United States Masters in Organizational Psychology Degrees

 - Evaluate: Coach, train and help employees transition during periods of organizational development.
 Mediate and make peace.

 - Recruit: Learn how to select and retain high quality employees

 - Focus on how organizations impact and interact with individuals.

 - The roots of industrial organizational psychology trace back almost to the beginning of psychology as a science, when Wilhelm Wundt founded one of the first psychological laboratories in 1876 in Leipzig, Germany.[ii]

-SEARCH TIP: Organizational Psychology is also referred to as Industrial Psychology, or Industrial Organizational Psychology, abbreviated I-O or WO for Work Psychology.
+Organizational Psychology is also referred to as Industrial Psychology, or Industrial Organizational Psychology, abbreviated I-O or WO for Work Psychology.

 Potential Benefits of Masters in Organizational Psychology on Campus Graduate Programs